CloudLabs-MOC/mslearn-azure-developer/instructions/azure-secure-solutions/Lab09-getting-started-page.md

    Securely stores secrets, keys, and certificates with controlled access.

 2. **Azure App Configuration**
-   Centralized service for storing app configuration settings and feature flags.
+   Centralized service for storing application configuration settings.

 3. **Managed Identity**
-   Provides secure identity for applications without storing credentials.
+   Provides a secure identity for applications to access Azure resources without credentials.

 4. **Azure CLI**
-   Used to create resources and manage Key Vault secrets and configuration settings.
+   Used to create resources and manage secrets and configuration data.

 5. **.NET Console Application**
-   Demonstrates secure secret and configuration retrieval programmatically.
+   Demonstrates secure retrieval of secrets and configuration values programmatically.

 ---